Club Ciudad de Buenos Aires: History

-On 6 October 1920 employees of the Municipality of Buenos Aires met to found a club which was initially named "Club Atlético Dirección de Alumbrado".
+On 6 October 1920 employees of the street light section of the Municipality of Buenos Aires met to establish a club which was initially named "Club Atlético Dirección de Alumbrado".
 After that, they began the search for a field to practice sports.

-One year later, the Government of Buenos Aires gave the club a 100 m2 land over Blandengues street (current Del Libertador Avenue) where the club established its headquarters.
+One year later, the Government of Buenos Aires gave the club a 100 m2 land on Blandengues (current Del Libertador Avenue) and Crisólogo Larralde, where the club established its headquarters.